-Activating the Enable I/O extension function allows you monitor the binary I/O inputs on the router.
+• Activating the Enable I/O extension function allows you monitor the binary I/O inputs on the router.

-Selecting Enable M-BUS extension and entering the Baudrate, Parity and Stop Bits lets you monitor the meter status connected via MBUS interface.
-MBUS expansion port is not currently supported, but it is possible to use an external RS232/MBUS converter.
+- Selecting the Enable XC-CNT extension lets you monitor the expansion port CNT inputs and outputs status. - Selecting Enable M-BUS extension and entering the Baudrate, Parity and Stop Bits lets you monitor the meter status connected to the expansion port MBUS status.